ZhouXing19/warmup_project/README.md

 ## Driving in a Square

 ### Introduction
 For this part, [./scripts/drive_square.py](./scripts/drive_square.py) controls a turtlebot3 model to run through a square path with side length 1.
-We use a timing strategy to make sure the robot move forward for a fixed duration for each side of the square, or change direction with a fixed angular speed and duration as well.
+We use a timing strategy to make sure that the robot moves forward for a fixed duration for each side of the square, or changes direction with a fixed angular speed and duration as well.

 ### Code Explanation

 We wrote up the `drive_square.py` with OOP, specifically, to a `DriveSquare` object.
-We encapsulate two actions -- move forward, and change direction -- into two methods `self.move_forward` and `self.turn_to`.
+We encapsulate two actions -- _move forward_, and _change direction_ -- into two methods `self.move_forward` and `self.turn_to`.
 And finally, use a `self.move` method to accomplish a pipeline of these two actions.

 For accurate tuning, we allow customization of the loop rate in each action, with a `self.loop_rate` attribute in `DriveSquare`'s `init` function.